 Don’t be pressured by a builder to accept a lower level of insulation for them to include it in their quote.

 10. Approval & Certification fees

-Depending precisely where you decide to build, fees for approval and certification from your local council can be pricey.
+Depending on precisely where you decide to build, fees for approval and certification from your local council can be pricey.
 These will include costs such as Development Approval (DA) and Building Approval (BA) fees.
 You may need to consider others such as Capital Works fees.